Benj972/sf4_API/README.md

     	"_password": "admintest"
     }

 You will get a token.
-You can now access API by setting these parameters in each request header of type 'Authorization' with value 'Bearer token'.
+You can now access API by setting these parameters in each request header of type `Authorization :Bearer token`.

 Documentation:
 --------------
-* This API project is documented you find it with request api/doc.
+* This API project is documented you find it with request `api/doc`.
-* You can also look at the diagrams.
+* You can also look at the [Diagrams](https://github.com/Benj972/sf4_API/tree/refactoring/diagram).